-As is the case in Years 7 and 8, the Years 9 and 10 Science courses are based on the three Australian Curriculum strands: Science Inquiry Skills, Science as a Human Endeavour, and Science Understanding.
-These three strands are encountered throughout the year as students explore the key disciplines of Science (Biology, Chemistry, Earth and Environmental Science, and Physics).
+As is the case in Years 7 and 8, the Years 9 and 10 Science courses are based on the three Australian Curriculum strands: Science understanding, Science as a human endeavour and Science Inquiry.
+These three strands are encountered throughout the year as students explore the key disciplines of Science (Biological, Physical, Chemical and Earth and Space Sciences).
 Additionally, students in Years 9 and 10 undertake a Science investigation where they learn how to work like a scientist.
 Students solve problems by designing and experimenting as well as integrating Mathematics and Technology into their investigations, equipping them for real-world challenges where integrated approaches are the key to success.